 If you want to win conversions (and who doesn’t), it’s vital for you to create content.
 Begin by documenting and planning your marketing strategy, including your processes and specific goals.

 According to CoSchedule, people who write out their marketing strategies are nearly 540 percent more likely to be successful.

-There are many softwares/programs/etc. to help you.
+There are many software/programs/etc. to help you.
 I’ve tested a good bit of them, and my favorite marketing calendar – also the only one I’ve stuck with is the SEMRush Marketing Calendar.